willfarrell/docker-crontab/README.md

 - Ability to trigger scripts in other containers on completion cron job using `trigger`.

 ## Config.json
-- `comment`: Comments to be included with crontab entry
+- `comment`: Comments to be included with crontab entry.
+Optional.
 - `schedule`: Crontab schedule syntax as described in https://godoc.org/github.com/robfig/cron.
 Ex `@hourly`, `@every 1h30m`, `* * * * * *`.
 Required.
 - `command`: Command to be run on docker container/image.
 Required.
 - `image`: Docker images name (ex `library/alpine:3.5`).
 Optional.
 - `project`: Docker Compose/Swarm project name.
 Optional, only applies when `contain` is included.
 - `container`: Full container name or container alias if `project` is set.
 Ignored if `image` is included.
+Optional.
 - `dockerargs`: Command line docker `run`/`exec` arguments for full control.
 Defaults to ` `.
 - `trigger`: Array of docker-crontab subset objects.
 Subset includes: `image`,`project`,`container`,`command`,`dockerargs`